graiola/wolf_descriptions/README.md

 	- to perform a controlled shutdown in case of anomaly (using only the damping value of the impedance).
 - The default tasks in WoLF are the following:
 	- `xx_foot` these tasks allow the robot to track the swing trajectories with its legs.
 Since we are working with a quadruped we usually have 4 of them defined as `left front (lf)`, `right front (rf)`, `left hind (lh)` and `right hind (rh)`.
-	- `waistRPY` this task is used to control the attitude of the robot's base/trunk.
+	- `waist` this task is used to control the attitude of the robot's base/trunk and its height if `activate_com_z` is false.
-	- `CoM` this task is used to stabilize the Center of Mass (CoM) of the robot with respect to its [support polygon](https://scaron.info/robot-locomotion/zmp-support-area.html).
+	- `CoM` this task is used to stabilize the Center of Mass (CoM) of the robot with respect to its [support polygon](https://scaron.info/robot-locomotion/zmp-support-area.html) along x and y, and control the CoM height if `activate_com_z` is true.
+	- `postural` this task is used to impose a preferred joint configutation to the robot, by default the stand up posture is used.
+This task can be activated with `activate_postural` set to true.
 	- `angular_momentum` this task is used to counteract angular momentum variations generated on the robot's base/trunk by disturbances.
+This task can be activated with `activate_angular_momentum` set to true.
 	- `xx_arm` if the robot has an arm mounted on top, it is possible to add a task to control the arm end-effector position and orientation.
 - tasks' gains:
 	- `Kp` and `Kd` define the proportional and derivative gains for each task.